selforganising/book/assignments/week6.md

 ##express.js

 A web application framework for Node.js.
-Express will give you a higher level of abtraction than Node.js on its own.
+[Express](http://expressjs.com/) will give you a higher level of abtraction than Node.js on its own.
 Once you have learnt the basics, it will make web app development quicker.

+Take a look at [Getting started](http://expressjs.com/guide.html).

 ##Databases